Our TeachersEnrol Here

 Degree in Early Childhood Teaching from Germany; specialist language teacher

 Native German Tanja is our specialist language teacher and is integral to the countries of the world studies that comprise a fascinating element of Lumsden’s topic studies curriculum.
 She takes great care coordinating the studies, provoking children’s interest in foreign cultures, languages and geographic differences, making their learning relevant through song, literacy and numeracy, interactive games and puzzles.
-Tanja brings Europe to life at the centre speaking and singing in German to the tamariki, and she exudes patience and tolerance helping them master foreign concepts as she opens their eyes to world outside of Lumsden.
+She encourages families to visit and share their knowledge and experiences when relevant to the topic, taking learning beyond Lumsden’s walls and into the home.
+Tanja brings Europe to life at the centre speaking and singing in German to the tamariki, and she exudes patience and tolerance helping them master foreign concepts as she opens their eyes to world at large.
+Her extracurricular German language classes each Saturday have proved a bit hit.

 ECE teacher-in-training at EIT Hawke’s Bay, first-year student